mossgreen/mossgreen.github.io/_posts/2019-06-16-Java-Bean-VS-Spring-Bean.md

 3. class properties are private, accessed by getter and seter.

 ### Advantages

 1. properties, events, and methods can be reused in other applications
 2.  register events
 3.  can be saved to persistent storage and restored

 ### Disadvantages

 1. public no-arg constructor cannot guatantee a proper initialization
 2. Java Beans are mutable in nature.
 3. Boilerplate code, like getter and setter.

+### Java Bean VS POJO

+An object in Java may be a POJO but not a JavaBean.
+For instance, it may implement an interface or extend specified classes, but because it refers to objects that are stateful and/or exist outside the scope of the Java Virtual Machine (JVM)—for example, HTTP or database connections —it cannot reasonably be serialized to disk and then restored.

 ## Spring Bean